cwi-dis/cwipc_test/readme.md

 You also need to have the directory with the Python `cwipc` module on your PYTHONPATH.
 The path to that directory will be something like `.../share/cwipc_util/python` depending on where you installed *cwipc_util*.

+### cwipc_calibrate.py

+Calibrates a number of realsense cameras.
+You need the "calibration cross", a device with 4 colored balls.

+- Put the cross on the floor at where you want `(0, 0, 0)` to be.
+- Start `cwipc_calibrate.py` (holding the cross in place) and wait for a window with a grabbed image to show up.
+- You can now let go of the cross.
+Follow the on-screen instructions.

 ### cwipc\_sourceserver\_source.py

+Grabs pointclouds, compresses them and sends them somewhere.

-Creates a TCP server on port 4303.
+By default it creates a TCP server on port 4303.
 Every time a connection is opened a single pointcloud is grabbed from a realsense camera, compressed and transmitted to the client.

+Using `--bin2dash` allows you to upload a dash stream of pointclouds to _evanescant_ (or another server).

 When the program terminates (for example because it is killed with control-C) it prints statistics on how long grabbing, compressing and transmitting took.